-On the current record, we agree with Patent Owner that Petitioner has not provided any persuasive reason to particularly target position 324 of a PH20 polypeptide for modification as required by claim 1 of the '520 patent.
-Neither the '429 patent nor Chao specifically identifies or discusses position 324 of the PH20 polypeptide.
+On the current record, we agree with Patent Owner that Petitioner has not provided any persuasive reason to particularly target position 320 of a PH20 polypeptide for modification as required by claim 1 of the '652 patent.
+Neither the '429 patent nor Chao specifically identifies or discusses position 320 of the PH20 polypeptide.
 See, e.g., Pet.
-98; Prelim.
+93-95; Prelim.
 Resp.
-61.
+60-61.

 We are not persuaded by Petitioner's argument that multiple sequence alignments identify amino acids that are tolerated at particular positions (see Pet.
-96-97), because tolerance is not a positive reason to make a substitution.
+95-96), because tolerance alone is not a positive reason to make a substitution.
 "It is not enough, even after KSR, to support a determination of obviousness that a reference includes a broad generic disclosure and a common utility to that in the claims and other prior art references-there must be some reason to select a species from the genus."
 Knauf Insulation, Inc. v.
 Rockwool Int'l A/S, 788 Fed.
 Appx.
 728, 733 (Fed.
 Cir.
 2019).

 Dr. Park identified 379 positions in PH20 with evolutionary variation, that is, where "homologous proteins have tolerated different amino acids at those positions."
 Ex.
 1004 ¶ 31.
+According to Petitioner, the amino acids at these 379 positions "would be considered 'non-essential' residues" and therefore it would have been obvious to make modifications at any of these positions.
+See id.; see also Pet.
+88 (characterizing "non-essential regions of PH20" as "particular locations" that would be obvious to modify).

-Dr. Park distributes the twenty standard amino acids into four categories depending on their roles in forming secondary structure such as alpha helices or beta sheets, with each category having a minimum of six members.
-See id. ¶ 70.
-Nothing in the prior art or Dr. Park's analysis directs the ordinary artisan to position 324 itself, and Dr. Park notes that Chao did not identify position 324 of PH20 as part of the catalytic active site, unlike positions 146, 148, and 219, nor was position 324 one of the residues identified as being in the cleft where ligand binds.
+But nothing in the prior art or Dr. Park's analysis directs the ordinary artisan to position 320 itself.
+For example, Dr. Park notes that Chao did not identify position 320 of PH20 as part of the catalytic active site, unlike positions 146, 148, and 219, nor was position 320 one of the residues identified as being in the cleft where ligand binds.
 See id. ¶ 91.
-Dr. Park indicates that position 324 was not identified by Chao as part of the Hyal-EGF domain, was not identified by Stern in the active site, and was not identified by Arming as impacting PH20 activity.
+Dr. Park also indicates that position 320 was not identified by Chao as part of the Hyal-EGF domain, was not identified by Stern in the active site, and was not identified by Arming as impacting PH20 activity.
 See id. ¶¶ 98-101 (citing Ex.
 1006, 6912; Ex.
 1008, 825; Ex.
 1011, 811-813).